eecmanny/sockCamp/README.md

 ## Installation

+A user must so an npm i  and then an npm run dev to start the application.

 ## Future deployment:

 What we would like to see in the future is an expanded version of this application.
 More topics, more detail, more and diverse questions.

 ## Credit:

-Our team is Jacob Bassett, Emmanuel Cordero, Brenny Souza, Ulises Vivar and Linda Vitrella
+Our team is Emmanuel Cordero, Jacob Bassett, Brenny Souza, Linda Vitrella and Ulises Vivar